 EMV-100 Electric Field Modulation Spectrophotometer

-Molecular electronic elements using optically functional materials, including organic EL elements and organic optical conversion molecular elements, employ the luminescence accompanying light excitation in an electrical field and are the focus of next-generation display technology instead of LCD’s and plasma displays.
-Elucidating the electronic structure, molecular structure and molecular alignment of these materials after light excitation in an electric field is extremely important in the development of new materials, such as organic EL elements.
-Techniques that are known to be effective for evaluating such materials are the change (AU) ∆µ in dipole moment and the change (AU) ∆α in polarizability. ∆ µ and ∆α are extremely important for elucidating the charge transfer in response to the transitions and electrical characteristics of chromophores, respectively.
+Molecular electronic elements that use optically functional materials, such as organic electroluminescent (EL) or organic optical conversion molecular materials are the focus of next-generation display technologies instead of LCD’s and plasma type displays.
+The properties of these materials can be studied using luminescence light excitation in an electrical field.
+Elucidating the electronic structure, molecular structure and molecular alignment of these materials after light excitation in an electric field is extremely important in the development of new materials to be used as electroluminescent elements.
+Techniques known to be effective for evaluating these materials are the change (AU) ∆µ in dipole moment and the change (AU) ∆α in polarizability. ∆µ and ∆α are extremely important in the elucidation of charge transfer in response to the transitions and electrical characteristics of chromophores, respectively.

 Pyrene doped on a PMMA (polymethylmethacrylate)

-As examples of the characteristic spectra indicating Stark shift, the figure above shows the absorption spectrum, first derivative of the absorption spectrum and the electrical field absorption spectrum of a pyrene-doped polymethylmethacrylate film.
+As examples of the characteristic spectra indicating the Stark shift, the figure above shows an absorption spectrum, first derivative of the absorption spectrum and an electrical field absorption spectrum of a pyrene-doped polymethylmethacrylate film.
 The electric field absorption spectrum has the same waveform as the first derivative of the absorption spectrum and the change in absorption intensity by the electric field suggests that it is due to a change in the molecular polarizability.